jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Let’s start with some example

 We like to implement UI that displays posts that from API and allow to send new.
-Our UI need a RecyclerView for displying the posts, a button and a text field so a user is able to post to the server.
+Our UI need a RecyclerView for displaying the posts, a button, and a text field so a user is able to post to the server.

 At the starting point, you have two classes that represent API responses: